-The Ladies Cutting is held during the Victorian Futurity and whilst the competition is serious the event is relaxed, with a fun filled air and respect shown to the ladies of the industry who behind the scenes offer so much support to the men folk, whether they are hubby non-pro’s or trainers.
+Whilst The Pink Cutting is a serious competition, the event is relaxed, with a fun filled air and respect shown to the ladies of the industry who behind the scenes offer so much support to the men folk, whether they are hubby non-pro’s or trainers.

-The Ladies Pink Cutting is a day for the ladies to have their moment in the sun, cut some cows and have some fun, all for a good cause.
-Each lady is individually presented during the evening with a ‘boot bag’ full of donated pink goodies.
+The Pink Cutting is a day for the ladies to have their moment in the sun, cut some cows and have some fun, all for a good cause.
+Each lady is individually presented during the evening with a ‘gift bag’ full of donated pink goodies.

-Visit The Pink Cutting Cutting 4 Cancer Facebook page to see the incredible extent of sponsorship and donations to this extremely worthwhile cause.
+Visit The Pink Cutting Facebook page to see the incredible extent of sponsorship and donations to this extremely worthwhile cause.

 The event is Restricted to Ladies only.
 The Ladies: